uclchem/uclchem.github.io/website/docs/start-pythonapi.md

 - `species_name` _str_ - Name of species to be analysed
 - `result_file` _str_ - The path to the file containing the UCLCHEM output
 - `output_file` _str_ - The path to the file where the analysis output will be written
+- `rate_threshold` _float,optional_ - Analysis output will contain the only the most efficient reactions that are responsible for rate_threshold of the total production and destruction rate.
+Defaults to 0.99.

 <a id="uclchem.analysis.total_element_abundance"></a>